Chromista: Cavalier-Smith, 2018

 Cavalier-Smith made a new analysis of Chromista in 2018 in which he classified all chromists into 8 phyla (Gyrista corresponds to the above phyla Ochrophyta and Pseudofungi, Cryptista corresponds to the above phyla Cryptista and "N.N.", Haptista corresponds to the above phyla Haptophyta and Heliozoa):

 Cavalier-Smith, 2022

 Cavalier-Smith made Harosa synonymous with TSAR and added monotypic infrakingdom Telonemia containing phylum Telonemia to Harosa in 2022.
-With new changes to cryptist taxonomy, now Cavalier-Smith's Cryptista is equal to the clade Pancryptista.

 Polyphyly and serial endosymbiosis

 Molecular trees have had difficulty resolving relationships between the different groups.
 All three may share a common ancestor with the alveolates (see chromalveolates), but there is evidence that suggests the haptophytes and cryptomonads do not belong together with the heterokonts or the SAR clade, but may be associated with the Archaeplastida.
 Cryptista specifically may be sister or part of Archaeplastida, though this could be an artefact due to acquisition of genes from red algae by cryptomonads.

 A 2020 phylogeny of the eukaryotes states that "the chromalveolate hypothesis is not widely accepted" (noting Cavalier-Smith et al 2018 as an exception), explaining that the host lineages do not appear to be closely related in "most phylogenetic analyses".
 Further, none of TSAR, Cryptista, and Haptista, groups formerly within Chromalveolata, appear "likely to be ancestrally defined by red secondary plastids".
 This is because of the many non-photosynthetic organisms related to the groups with chlorophyll c, and the possibility that cryptophytes are more closely related to plants.

 The alternative to monophyly is serial endosymbiosis, meaning that the "chromists" acquired their plastids from each other instead of inheriting them from a single common ancestor.
 Thus the phylogeny of the distinctive plastids, which are agreed to have a common origin in the rhodophytes, is different from the phylogeny of the host cells.
 In 2021, Jürgen Strassert and colleagues modelled the timelines for the presumed spread of the red plastids, concluding that "the hypotheses of serial endosymbiosis are chronologically possible, as the stem lineages of all red plastid-containing groups overlap in time" during the Mesoproterozoic and Neoproterozoic eras.
 They propose that the plastids were transmitted between groups as follows: